ZeldOcarina/nu-dentistry/dental-cleaning.md

   columns: '1'
   superheading:
   heading: SUPER SMOOTH DENTAL CLEANING IN HOUSTON, TEXAS
-  text: TRUST THE TEAM THAT’S DEDICATED TO YOUR ORAL HEALTH.
+  text: TRUST THE TEAM THAT’S DEDICATED TO YOUR ORAL HEALTH
   content: |-
     Maintaining healthy teeth and gums is essential to both your smile and your overall health, but here at Nu Dentistry, we know it’s almost impossible to do it alone.
 That’s why we recommend you visit our office for general dental cleanings and exams every 3, 4, or 6 months, depending on your dental history.